revbayes/revbayes.github.io/tutorials/geosse/index.md

 {% subsection Output %}

 One interesting thing we can do with the output of the GeoSSE analysis is plot ancestral states.
 This can be done using [RevGadgets](https://github.com/revbayes/RevGadgets), an R packages that processes RevBayes output.
-You can use R to generate a tree with ancestral states by executing the following code in R. You can also examine the output files, like `model.log`, to assess the relative rates of different processes occurring in different regions.
+You can use R to generate a tree with ancestral states by executing the following code in R. You can also examine the output files, like `model.txt`, to assess the relative rates of different processes occurring in different regions.

 NOTE: Your output may look slightly different than the output shown below.
-If you want to exactly replicate the results of the tutorial, you must set a seed at the beginning of the `kadua_geosse.Rev` script by adding the RevBayes command `seed(1)`.
+If you want to exactly replicate the results of the tutorial, you must set a seed at the beginning of the `geosse.Rev` script by adding the RevBayes command `seed(1)`.

 ```
 library(RevGadgets)